Clonal Diversity at Cancer Recurrence: Summary

 \section{Summary}

 In this work, we have examined the clonal diversity of mutant clones at cancer recurrence.
-We show that the number of mutant clones at cancer recurrence conditioned on early recurrence stochastically dominates that without conditioning.
-We then obtain the expectation of the number of mutant clones and the Simpson's Index at cancer recurrence with and without conditioning on early recurrence.
+We obtained the expectation of the number of mutant clones and the Simpson's Index at cancer recurrence with and without conditioning on early recurrence.
+We showed that the number of mutant clones at cancer recurrence conditioned on early recurrence stochastically dominates that without conditioning in the large population limit.
+In addition we have derived an expression for the large population limit of Simpson's Index conditioned on early recurrence.
 Our findings suggest that an earlier recurrent tumor is more likely to have a higher clonal diversity.
-Lastly, we develop estimators for the mutation rate, the net growth rate for drug-sensitive cells, and drug-resistant cells.
-We will examine a more general model in future work where the evolution of mutant cells follows a general birth-death process.
-In addition, in future work we will establish the consistency of our estimators in the single observation case as $n\to\infty.$
+Furthermore, our results suggest that early recurrence is most likely to be generated by a larger number of mutations, as opposed to the successful growth of a single mutation.
+In this work we use the method of moments to develop estimators for the mutation rate, the net growth rate for drug-sensitive cells, and drug-resistant cells.
+We show in numerical results that these estimators are able to accurately estimate model parameters.